DyversHands/www.DyversHands.com/_pages/tableau.md

 Whether you're a seasoned role-player or new to tabletop storytelling, ***Tableau*** offers an engaging and flexible framework for creating stories together.

-## Try Before You Back: Evaluation Demos

-Experience **Tableau** with our business-card-sized evaluation demos.
-These are loss-leaders designed to help you evaluate the system before backing our upcoming Kickstarter campaign for the complete tarot-sized edition.

-### _**Tableau**_ _Accelerated Core&nbsp;꩜ Rules&nbsp;📜_
+## _**Tableau**_ _Accelerated Core&nbsp;꩜ Rules&nbsp;📜_

-Try the streamlined rules that power the entire **Tableau** system.
-This modular framework provides the essential tools to create dynamic stories in any genre – from cosmic horror to personal transformation.
+Ignite your storytelling with streamlined _Accelerated Core&nbsp;꩜ Rules&nbsp;📜_ for _**Tableau:**_ _Collaborative Cinematic Storytelling_.
+This modular system provides the essential tools to create dynamic stories in any genre, from tales of high fantasy, gritty noir, personal transformation, and more.
+Download the _Accelerated Core&nbsp;꩜ Rules&nbsp;📜_ in a convenient _Print-at-Home_ format using business-card-sized sheets.
+Spark your creative passions today!

 {% include feature_row id="tableau_accelerated" type="left" %}

-### _**Tableau PlaySets**_ with **StorySets&nbsp;📚**

-**PlaySets** provide themed collections of story elements for specific genres. **StorySets** are curated scenarios within PlaySets that solve choice paralysis by offering focused story starters – perfect for new players or quick setup.
+## _**Tableau** Storysets_&nbsp;📖

+_**Tableau**_ _Storysets 📚_ expand your storytelling experience by offering curated _Elements ☯_ to enhance and enrich your narratives.
+All _Storysets_ 📚 are modular and compatible with one another, and they easily integrate with most _[‘belonging outside belonging’](https://itch.io/physical-games/tag-belonging-outside-belonging)_ style storygames.
+They can also be adapted for use with many other tabletop role-playing systems.
+Each include a copy of the _**Accelerated Core ꩜ Rules**_ 📜 in the 1-page PDF in **Avery 10-up Business Card&nbsp;&#128196;** format.

 {% include feature_row id="tableau_storysets" type="left"  %}

-## Coming This Fall: Dark Expeditions Complete Edition

-Experience the full **Dark Expeditions 🏕️** PlaySet with our upcoming **Kickstarter campaign**:

-### **Dark Expeditions** _(Complete Tarot-Sized PlaySet)_
-The full cosmic horror experience featuring **tarot-sized cards** for better readability and expanded content.
-Includes all **StorySets** such as "Ghosts of Empire," "Frozen Frequencies," "The Lost Library of Babel," and many more curated scenarios to eliminate choice paralysis and get you storytelling faster.

-The complete edition offers the full **Tableau** experience – far beyond what's possible in our business-card evaluation demo.
+## Support Our Next Chapter: New Storysets Coming Soon!

+We are excited to announce our upcoming **crowdfunding campaign** for three new **Lovecraft Country** Storysets:

+- **A Study in Madness 🏛️**: Unravel the academic enigmas and dark secrets that threaten the mind and soul.
+- **Tidal Secrets ⚓️**: Dive deep into seafaring mysteries, where ancient truths rise from the ocean's depths.
+- **Generations 🏡**: Preserve or destroy your family legacy as choices ripple through time.

+Be part of the journey by pledging on Day ONE and helping us make these stories come to life.
+Stay tuned for more details and early access opportunities.

 [Join the Campaign Here!](https://www.backerkit.com/call_to_action/af40b645-b540-448d-a94b-ff209c715f01/landing)

-## Future Lovecraft Country PlaySets

-Additional **Tableau** PlaySets are in development:

-- **A Study in Madness 🏛️**: Unravel academic enigmas and dark secrets that threaten the mind and soul.
-- **Tidal Secrets ⚓️**: Dive deep into seafaring mysteries where ancient truths rise from the ocean's depths.
-- **Generations 🏡**: Preserve or destroy your family legacy as choices ripple through time.

-Each will feature the same tarot-sized format with curated **StorySets** for focused storytelling experiences.

 ## Reviewer Quotes

-> *"Tableau is a versatile, flexible framework for collaborative storygames grounded deep in the fundamentals of story and character.
-Mix and match cards to shift what themes, rules, archetypes, and ideas are on the table, helping your group tell a compelling and satisfying story."* — **Aaron A. Reed, author of the [Archives of the Sky](https://www.kickstarter.com/projects/1850151847/archives-of-the-sky-epic-sci-fi-roleplaying) story game.**
+> *“Tableau is a versatile, flexible framework for collaborative storygames grounded deep in the fundamentals of story and character.
+Mix and match cards to shift what themes, rules, archetypes, and ideas are on the table, helping your group tell a compelling and satisfying story.”* — **Aaron A. Reed, author of the [Archives of the Sky](https://www.kickstarter.com/projects/1850151847/archives-of-the-sky-epic-sci-fi-roleplaying) story game.**

 ### Types of Stories

 We've found the mechanics of ***Tableau*** work well for experienced gamers as well as those who are completely new to collaborative story games.
 From improv actors to experienced role players, a wide range of people have found the instructions and mechanisms easy to understand and fun to play.
 The resulting stories were imaginative, the settings and genres intriguing, the play dynamic, and most importantly, all had a satisfying ending in just a couple of hours of play. ***Tableau*** is a fun evening's entertainment.

-## What are PlaySets and StorySets?

-**PlaySets** are themed collections of story elements designed for specific genres (like cosmic horror, fantasy, or noir).
-Each PlaySet contains all the rules and components needed to tell stories in that genre.

-**StorySets** are curated scenario packages within PlaySets that solve choice paralysis by providing focused story starters.
-Instead of choosing from dozens of possible story elements, a StorySet gives you a pre-selected combination that creates a specific narrative focus – perfect for new players or quick setup.
+## Legacy Version: **Tableau** _(r1 - 2023-05)_

+For those who prefer the original edition of **Tableau** (r1), featuring poker-sized cards, they are are still available on **DriveThruRPG**.
+This edition offers a classic take on the **Tableau** system, perfect for fans of the original format.

 ![Tableau Logo](/assets/images/logos/Tableau_Games_portrait_white_spot_rgb_on_black_190_190.png){: style="float:right; padding:16px; " }

 {% include video id="eWMsySbdm_0" provider="youtube" %}

 <p>&nbsp;</p>

-## Legacy Editions _(Original Poker-Sized Rules)_

-**Note**: These earlier editions use different rules than our current **Accelerated** system and are not compatible with the business-card demos above.

 {% include feature_row id="tableau_playsets" %}